 We’ve established how male and female poodles behave around people, so what about other animals.
 Let’s see how the male and the female poodle react when it comes to having other animals around.

-Females don’t get along as easy with humans and other dogs are not going to be different.
-An accidental touch from another dog can frighten the female into either running or, more likely, into reacting aggressively.
+Females don’t get along as easily with humans, and other dogs are not going to be different.
+An accidental touch from another dog can frighten the female into either running or, more likely, reacting aggressively.

 Who Is A Male Best Suited For?

 Overall, the male poodle is really going to be the perfect family dog.
 He looks for attention all of the time, he’s easier to train, and he is going to bond individually with every family member.
 In fact, this drive for attention means that a family environment is a better fit for the poodle, too.